 - Turn the AC off at night.
 Take advantage of the cooler nights and open some windows in place of running the AC.
 The less you run the AC, the lower your electric bill will be.

-- Keep your air filters clean.
+- Get your AC ready for summer!
+Keep your air filters clean.
 Even a slightly dirty air filter can cause your AC to work overtime moving around the same amount of air, which costs you money!

 - Set your AC higher.
 A higher temperature on your AC’s thermostat can make a big difference in your monthly bills.
 According to the Environmental Protection Agency, raising the temperature your AC’s set to by 1 degree can mean a savings of 7% on your electric bill.